 The closer the sunglasses are to your face, the better protection you get against the wind (even from the sides).
 Yet, you may feel claustrophobic if they are too close to your eyes.

 Adjustable arm pieces are becoming more common.
-They allow you to adjust their shape (or length) to ensure better fit and comfort.
+They allow you to adjust their shape (or length) to ensure a better fit and comfort.

 Why Should You Wear Cycling Sunglasses?